Ranjitsinh Disale: Early life and education

 Disale hails from Paritewadi Village in the Solapur District of Maharashtra.
 At the beginning, he decided to be an IT engineer and had enrolled in an engineering college.
 But when things didn't fit for him, his father convinced him to take up the teacher's training programme.
 While Disale was initially reluctant about the decision, his time at the college of teacher training made him realize that the real change-makers in the world are the teachers.

 Career

 Disale is well known for his innovative teaching works, including demonstrating scientific experiments from the science lab built by him and adding QR codes to primary category books so that his students can get links to audio poems, video lectures, assignments and stories.
+Today, his efforts have led to 100 per cent attendance, especially of girls, at the Paritewadi school he teaches.

+His practice of embedding QR codes in textbooks helped 300 schools adapt the same.
+He has also set up Rs 1 lakh scholarships for the education of 10 girls.
 His idea of incorporating QR codes into textbooks was adopted by National Council of Educational Research and Training.

 In his village, he also campaigned to eliminate adolescent marriages and encourage the education of girls.

-He submitted his resignation letter in July 2022 to join Fulbright Program in USA.
+He submitted his resignation letter in July 2022 to join the Fulbright Program in USA.
 The Education Ministry approved study leave and allowed him to participate in the program without resignation.
-Maharashtra Chief Minister Eknath Shinde and Deputy Minister Devendra Fadnavis assured him that Maharashtra government will support him.
+Maharashtra Chief Minister Eknath Shinde and Deputy Minister Devendra Fadnavis assured him that the Maharashtra government will support him.